jerostax/Node-React_Emaily_App/README.md

 ### 1.1 - Init npm

-Created server folder and initialized npm inside of it.
+- Created server folder and initialized npm inside of it :

 ```
   npm init